ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - [UPDATED] Itemfinder
     - Works like the first generation.
     - Now considered a Key Item, meaning that you can use Register the item and do some quick checkings, instead of just opening the bag.
-- Pokemon Battles
+- [UPDATED] Pokemon Battles
     - Added 2 new types for a total of 17 types.
 (Steel, Dark)
-        - Old Pokemon change types due to this.
+        - Old Pokemon were reworked to change types due to this.
+(Eg. Magnamite is now steel)
-- Pokemon Day care
+- [UPDATED] Pokemon Day care
     - Improved mechanics.
 You can now leave 2 Pokemon.
     - When leaving 2 Pokemon, these can breed and you can get an egg.
     - Breeding is introduced.
 By breeding you can get new Pokemon like Pichu, Iglybuff, Clefa, etc.
     - Implemented Egg Groups
-- Pokemon Forms
+- Added Pokemon Forms
     - "Forms" are not a thing until the third generation, but this is the beginning of that.
     - Unown has 26 different forms (or sprites).
-Each letter is a different "form".
+Each letter is a different "form", modern times would call it a "skin".
-    - Shiny Pokemon are introduced, if in this generation a different sprite is a different "form", then all 251 Pokemon (plus other 25 Unonwn) have a "shiny form".
-(Probability to find a shiny: 1/8192)
+    - Shiny Pokemon are introduced
+        - If in this generation a different sprite is a different "form", then all 251 Pokemon  have a "shiny form".
+        - Only certain Unonwn letters can be shiny due to how the game manages shinyness.
+IVs are linked to Shinyness.
+        - Probability to find a shiny: 1/8192
-- Breeding (pretty complex already, in terms of deep mechanics.)
+- Added Breeding (pretty complex already, in terms of deep mechanicss)
     - Moves are passed to new generations.
     - Father is the one in charge of passing moves.
     - Mother determines species